allynaus/movie_api/README.md

 ### Where to View
 MyFlix is hosted online through Heroku and imported via MongoAtlas for a more secure, fast runtime environment that can be easily accessed by any server.

+### Summary
+This project was a huge learning experience for me as an aspiring developer.
+Using multiple layers of unfamiliar software programs to create something from scratch is alltogether challenging, daunting, and fun!
+I enjoyed every challenege along the way, and I leanred that creating databases is something I take great interest in!
+I am excited to share my new skills as I am continually on a learning journey in the world of development!